m7md5303/AOHW25_185/README.md

 </ul>
 <h1>Boards Used:</h1>
 <ul>
-  <li>YOLO Block was deployed on: ZCU102 and PYNQ-Z2 (Applied different levels of set parallelism)</li>
+  <li>YOLO Block was deployed on: ZCU102 and PYNQ-Z2 (Applied different levels of set parallelism and clock frequency)</li>
   <li>Sobel Block was deployed on: PYNQ-Z2</li>
 </ul>
 <h1>Software Needed:</h1>